cse232summer-msu/cse232summer-msu.github.io/syllabus.md

 ## Extensions

-Make-ups for examinations may be arranged if your absence is caused by a documented illness or personal emergency.
+Make-up exams may be arranged if your absence is caused by a documented illness or personal emergency.
 A written explanation (including supporting documentation) must be emailed to Dr. Momtaz.
 If the explanation is acceptable, an alternative to the examination will be arranged.
 When possible, make-up arrangements should be completed in advance.

 If you are unable to complete an assignment before the specified due date because of illness or a personal emergency, you should contact Dr. Momtaz as early as possible.
 If the explanation is acceptable, the assignment due date will be extended, and other necessary arrangements will be made.